Sabarishkris/Carton-Box-Measurement-App/README.md

 ## Usage
 - Describe briefly how to use the app.
 For example:
 - Enter dimensions and other required details.
-- Tap "Calculate" to see results.
+- Automatically "Calculated" to see results below.
 - Navigate between box and board calculation screens using the bottom navigation.